skills/write-javascript-actions/README.md

 </details>

 <details id=6>
-<summary><strong>:zap: Step 6: Trigger the joke action</strong></summary>
+<summary><strong> Step 6: Trigger the joke action</strong></summary>

 ### Great job!
-Everything is all set up and now we are ready to start laughing 🤣.
+Everything is all set up and now we are ready to start laughing.
 You will find you have some joke related labels available to you in this repository.
-You don't have to use them, any label will trigger our workflow, but it might be easier to follow along with me if you use the labels I suggest.
+You don't have to use them, any label will trigger our workflow, but the easiest way to follow along would be to use suggested labels.

-### :keyboard: Trigger a joke
+### Trigger a joke

 1. Open issue #1 in the "Issues tab"
 2. Apply the `first-joke` label to the issue